echoe/vibecode_vsts/six_sounds/README.md

 -You can pass audio into an oscillator with the audio routing matrix too, so you can .
 -Preset support.
 -Incredibly simple randomization.
--An Init button to avoid the randomization.
+-An Init button to avoid the randomization when it becomes really too much.
--A limiter to attempt to not deafen everyone who uses this synth (optimistic).
+-A gain function to attempt to not deafen everyone who uses this synth (optimistic, not working as well as I'd like right now).

 Pictures are provided in the pictures folder.
 Builds are provided in the vst3\_builds folder.